 Cheetahs are apex predators that maintain their ecosystem by controlling herbivore populations preventing overgrazing and soil erosion.
 The philosophy of the cheetah centers on speed, efficiency, avoidance of conflict with more powerful predators, and a unique balance between solitary life and social cooperation.
 And while cheetah cubs are adorable, don’t forget that if the mother doesn’t succeed in the hunt they will perish.
 Every time you eat you take life.

 Unlike the other “big cats” — lions, tigers, leopards, and jaguars — cheetahs cannot roar.
 Instead, they growl when threatened, chirp or make birdlike calls to communicate, and bark in social interactions.
-Cheetahs are also one of the few cats that can purr continuously while both inhaling and exhaling.
 We will have subtle and deep bass cheetah purring sound in the lounge area.
-The audio recordings will come from a Cheetah wildlife biologist.